marocraft/elk-docker/README.md

 docker run -it -d --name elk -p 5601:5601 elastic-stack-online .
 ```

-Further details may you need to get the ELK stack getting up and running from scratch.
+Further details may you need to get the ELK stack up and running from scratch.

 ## GOING FOR ELASTICSEARCH: